aandrosov-freelancer/aandrosov-freelancer/README.md

 - 🌱 I’m currently learning mobile development
 - ✍️ You can write me any questions
 - 📫 How to reach me: aandrosov.freelancer@gmail.com
-- ⚡ Fun fact: I love milk and books
+- ⚡ Fun fact: I love milk, sport and books